 Food inventory contributions.

 The corporation will report on an attached statement your share of qualified food inventory contributions.
 The food inventory contribution isn't included in the amount reported in box 12 using code C. The corporation will also report your share of the corporation's net income from the business activities that made the food inventory contribution(s).
 Your deduction for food inventory contributions can't exceed 15% of your aggregate net income for the tax year from the business activities from which the food inventory contribution was made (including your share of net income from partnership or S corporation businesses that made food inventory contributions).
 Amounts that exceed the 15% limitation may be carried over for up to 5 years.
-Report the deduction, subject to the 50% AGI limitation, on Schedule A (Form 1040), line 12.
+Report the deduction, subject to the 50% AGI limitation, on Schedule A (Form 1040 or 1040-SR). line 12.

 Code D. Noncash contributions (30%).
-Report this amount, subject to the 30% AGI limitation, on Schedule A (Form 1040), line 12.
+Report this amount, subject to the 30% AGI limitation, on Schedule A (Form 1040 or 1040-SR), line 12.

 Code E. Capital gain property to a 50% organization (30%).
-Report this amount, subject to the 30% AGI limitation, on Schedule A (Form 1040), line 12.
-See Special 30% Limit for Capital Gain Property in Pub.
+Report this amount, subject to the 30% AGI limitation, on Schedule A (Form 1040 or 1040-SR), line 12.
+See Worksheet 2.
+Applying the Deduction Limits in Pub.
 526.

 Code F. Capital gain property (20%).
-Report this amount, subject to the 20% AGI limitation, on Schedule A (Form 1040), line 12.
+Report this amount, subject to the 20% AGI limitation, on Schedule A (Form 1040 or 1040-SR), line 12.

 Code G. Contributions (100%).

 The corporation will report your share of qualified cash contributions that were donated for relief efforts in certain disaster areas.
-You can elect to deduct 100% of these contributions on Schedule A (Form 1040), line 11.
-If you don't make this election, add this amount to the cash contributions reported in box 12 using code A and enter the total amount, subject to a 60% AGI limitation, on Schedule A (Form 1040), line 11.
+You can elect to deduct 100% of these contributions on Schedule A (Form 1040 or 1040-SR), line 11.
+If you don't make this election, add this amount to the cash contributions reported in box 12 using code A and enter the total amount, subject to a 60% AGI limitation, on Schedule A (Form 1040 or 1040-SR), line 11.

 Qualified conservation contributions of property used in agriculture or livestock production.
 The corporation will report on an attached statement your share of qualified conservation contributions of property used in agriculture or livestock production.
 This contribution isn't included in the amount reported in box 12 using code C or G. If you are a farmer or rancher, you qualify for a 100% AGI limitation for this contribution.
 Otherwise, your deduction for this contribution is subject to a 50% AGI limitation.
-Report this deduction on Schedule A (Form 1040), line 12.
+Report this deduction on Schedule A (Form 1040 or 1040-SR), line 12.
 See Pub.
 526 for more information on qualified conservation contributions.